alecjacobson/computer-graphics-csc317/README.md

 | % | Item |
 | ----: | :-------------- |
-| 70%* | Assignments
+| 64% | Assignments
-| 20% | Monday, October 29, in-tutorial exam
+| 24% | Monday, October 29, in-tutorial exam
-| 10% | Monday, November 26, in-tutorial exam
+| 12% | Monday, November 26, in-tutorial exam

-There will be roughly seven programming assignments in total (~10% each).
+There will be eight programming assignments in total (8% each).

-\*The final assignment is pass/fail + bonus marks.
-A minimally passing submission will receive a mark equal to the student's average marks on HW1-7 (i.e., will not change her overall Assignment Marks).
-Additional marks are awarded up to 100% on the assignment (i.e., an amazing submission will increase her marks as if scoring 100% on an 8th assignment).
-Failing the assignment (e.g., very poor/no submission) will receive 0 marks (i.e., as if receiving 0% on an 8th assignment).
-Lateness policy applies as usual, but get your submission in on time to qualify for the competition.

 ## Lateness Policy